-In this project, award-winning Red Dot Foundation will partner with Omdena’s innovation platform to build an artificial intelligence solution to better understand domestic violence and online harassment trends during COVID19.
+In this project, award-winning Red Dot Foundation partnered with Omdena to apply artificial intelligence (AI) to better understand domestic violence and online harassment trends during COVID19.

 The problem: A rise in domestic violence

 COVID19 has shown a marked increase in cases of domestic violence and online harassment.
 Data substantiating domestic violence from government resources are only available in summary form.
 Incidents increases are largely reported via calls and hence making data and subsequent mapping difficult.
 Also, online harassment is on the rise and that information is available anecdotally.
 Both problems need urgent attention!